Smithfield (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Smithfield has 22 active public transport stops, all serving buses.
-These stops are covered by 9 different routes, together offering 1,564 weekly passenger trips.
-Transport access is considered good, with residents usually located 397 meters from the nearest stop.
-Most residents commute outwards due to its residential nature; cars remain the primary mode at 92%.
+Smithfield has 22 active public transport stops, all of which are bus stops.
+These stops are served by nine different routes that together facilitate 1,564 weekly passenger trips.
+Transport accessibility is considered good, with residents on average located 397 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound, with cars being the dominant mode of transport at 92%.
 On average, there are 1.6 vehicles per dwelling.
 According to the 2021 Census, 14.7% of residents work from home, which may be influenced by COVID-19 conditions.

-Daily service frequency averages 223 trips across all routes, translating to roughly 71 weekly trips per individual stop.
+The service frequency averages 223 trips per day across all routes, resulting in approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport